reginaldford/sms/readme.md

     3. var = value; # searches for var in this context, then up the parent path, and if found, sets to value, else a new variable is created in the current context.

-    4. context = { var1 = value1; var2 = value2 }; # builds a context with 2 variables and saves it under the variable 'context'
+    4. let context = { var1 = value1; var2 = value2 }; # builds a context with 2 variables and saves it under the variable 'context'

-    5. context.var1; # retreive the value of a specific variable from the context
+    5. context.var1; # Retreive the value of a specific variable from the context

+    5. context.var1 = value; # Set the value of a specific variable from the context

-    6. parent(context); # return the parent scope of the provided context
+    6. parent(context); # Return the parent scope of the provided context

-    7. cxLet(cx,:x,value); # a way to create a new variable in a context or just set it to a new value
+    7. cxLet(cx,:x,value); # A way to create a new variable in a context or just set it to a new value

-    8. cxSet(cx,:x,value); # a way to set cx.x=value for a context cx or return false
+    8. cxSet(cx,:x,value); # A way to set cx.x=value for a context cx or return false

-    9. cxSize(cx); # return the number of entries in this context
+    9. cxSize(cx); # Return the number of entries in this context

-    10. cxValues(cx); # return an array with the values of the context
+    10. cxValues(cx); # Return an array with the values of the context

-    11. cxKeys(cx); # return an array with the keys of the context
+    11. cxKeys(cx); # Return an array with the keys of the context

+    12. cxDot(cx,:symbol); # Return this variable from this context

+    13. cxContaining(cx,:key); # Returns the context which contains :key, by looking at cx and its ancetry

-    12. cxRm(cx, :var); # remove this entry from the context
+    14. cxRm(cx, :var); # Remove this entry from the context
 </details>

 <details>
   <summary>Arrays</summary>

-    1. [ expr1, expr2 ] # create an array by evaluating expressions
+    1. [ expr1, expr2 ] # Create an array by evaluating expressions

-    2. :[ expr1 , expr2 ] # create an array of unevaluated expressions
+    2. :[ expr1 , expr2 ] # Create an array of unevaluated expressions

-    3. array[ i ] # return the i'th  element of the array, where i=0 is the first element
+    3. array[ i ] # Return the i'th  element of the array, where i=0 is the first element

+    4. array[ i ] = value # Set the ith value of the array.
+Returns true upon success only

-    4. size( array ) # return the number of elements in the array
+    4. size( array ) # Return the number of elements in the array

-    5. size( expr ) # returns the number of arguments in the expression
+    5. size( expr ) # Return the number of arguments in the expression

 </details>